-DfE "Keeping children safe in education: Statutory guidance for schools and colleges" (part 4: Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors)
+DfE "Keeping children safe in education: Statutory guidance for schools and colleges" (Part 4: Safeguarding concerns or allegations made about staff, including supply teachers, volunteers and contractors)

 1) Individual Staff/Volunteers/Other Adults who receive the allegation:

 - i.
 Write and sign a dated and timed note of what has been disclosed or noticed, said or done.

 - ii.
 Report immediately to the Headteacher.

 - iii.
 Pass on the written record.